A scaling limit of $\mathrm{SU}(2)$ lattice Yang-Mills-Higgs theory: Random distributional -forms

-where $R_\lambda$ is the operator defined in equation~\eqref{rdef}. \end{defn} It is not clear that the Euclidean Proca field actually exists.
+It is not obvious that the Euclidean Proca field actually exists.
 The following lemma asserts that it does.
 It is proved in Subsection \ref{mmffproof}, by showing that a certain sequence of discrete fields converges to the Euclidean Proca field in a scaling limit. \begin{lmm} In any dimension $d\ge 2$ and for any $\lambda >0$, the Euclidean Proca field exists. \end{lmm} Note that by linearity, Definition \ref{mmffdef} determines the joint distribution of the random vector $(X(f_1),\ldots,X(f_k))$ for any $f_1,\ldots,f_k\in\ma(\R^d)$.